-No Heat Fluff cycle, or line drying
+No Heat/Fluff or Air cycle, or line drying

 The chart below includes examples of items that require drying without heat.
-Use the No Heat Fluff cycle, or place the items on a line or rack to air dry.
+Use the No Heat/Fluff or Air cycle (if available on your dryer model), or place the items on a line or rack to air dry.

-- Heat-sensitive fabrics should not be dried in the dryer. - Line dry bonded or laminated fabrics. - Always follow care label directions when they are available.
+- Heat-sensitive fabrics should not be ciried in the dryer. - Line dry bonded or laminated fabrics. - Always follow care label directions when they are available.